 The venture was an immediate success and for the next decade he sold important print collections, including that of General William Dowdeswell in 1809.
 Dodd also tried his hand at publishing but his first venture, a 'Dictionary of Monograms' was pipped at the post by a French competitor, leading to his bankruptcy in 1817.

 Faced with ruin, Dodd handed over the firm to his apprentice, George Jones, whom he had taken on in 1806 and trained in the auctioneering business.
 Jones's first major sale in October 1818 was to sell off the entire stock of his old master.
-The catalogue can be seen in the British Museum Print Room.
+The catalog can be seen in the British Museum Print Room.
 Dodd's connection with the firm was not over though, and after a spell in Manchester he returned to London in the 1830s to rejoin Jones in his new premises in Leicester Street, just off Leicester Square.

-Trading under his own name, George Jones continued Dodd's tradition of selling important print collections and several of his catalogues from 1817 onwards survive in the British Museum Print Room and in the Victoria & Albert Museum Library.
+Trading under his own name, George Jones continued Dodd's tradition of selling important print collections and several of his catalogs from 1817 onwards survive in the British Museum Print Room and in the Victoria & Albert Museum Library.
 In 1818, he secured part of the stock of the famous dealer Thomas Philipe, following the latter's death.
 In 1823 he sold the entire stock of another well-known deceased print dealer, Anthony Molteno; and in the same year he sold the collection of the lawyer and politician, Lord Glenbervie, in a three day sale.

 Many of these sales were enormous.
 In May 1824, for instance, a typical print sale consisted of 20,000 impressions as well as engraved copper plates.
 The material handled at this time was both ancient and modern, English and Continental.